 The best iPad for you can be hard to find, because Apple has released so many models over the last few years.
 There was a time when, if you wanted an Apple tablet, you bought the iPad in whatever color and storage you wanted.
 That's no longer the case.

 Apple sells a cornucopia of iPad models, from the big, beautiful iPad Pro to the svelte iPad Air.
-And with the iPad Pro (2021) and iPad Air (2022) both sporting Apple silicon, there's even meaningful differences in performance and price depending on which size of iPad Pro you buy.
+And with the iPad Pro (2021) and iPad Air (2022) both sporting Apple silicon, there are even meaningful differences in performance and price depending on which size of iPad Pro you buy.
+Many rank among the best tablets you can buy, but picking which is best for you can be tricky.
+Of course, with Apple reportedly developing touchscreen MacBooks for the first time ever, the line between MacBook and iPad may be getting a lot thinner in the future.

-To help you decide which iPad is right for your needs, we've assembled an easy-to-read list here detailing the strengths and weaknesses of each tablet.
+To help you decide which iPad is right for your needs right now, we've assembled an easy-to-read list here detailing the strengths and weaknesses of each tablet.
 This is all based on our lab testing and hands-on reviews, with the goal of saving you from making a purchase you might later regret.

 The best iPads you can buy today